Power Apps Community Plan: a free development environment for individual use

 Both Power Apps Plan Trial and Power Apps Community Plan are free, but are created for different purposes:

-Power Apps Plan Trial gives you Power Apps Plan 2 for 30 days.
+Power Apps Plan Trial gives you Power per user plan for 30 days.
 This is meant for trying out Power Apps, Common Data Service, and Power Automate.
 Once your trial expires, you can purchase a plan.
 If you are already using Power Apps with Office 365 or Dynamics 365, this is the right plan to try out the premium functionalities of Power Apps, which are available with Power Apps Per User Plan.

 Power Apps Community Plan gives you access to Power Apps premium functionalities, Common Data Service, and Power Automate for individual use.
 This plan is primarily meant for learning purposes or creating business solutions to be distributed for Microsoft AppSource.
 This plan is perpetually available, but only for learning and building your skills on Power Apps, Common Data Services, and Power Automate.